-Global Markets Fall on Worries About Central Bank Tightening
+Global markets fall on worries about central bank tightening

 ADVERTISEMENT

-In China, the Shanghai Composite Index was recently off 0.4%, dragged lower by a selloff in large-cap stocks, on concerns about a deleveraging-related liquidity crunch.
-On Friday, the People's Bank of China skipped open-market operations--a key tool to pump liquidity into the market--for the 11th straight session.

-Meanwhile, yields in bond markets in Asia continued to rise on jitters about global central banks dialing back stimulus efforts.
-The latest declines in bond prices, which push yields higher, have been driven in part by minutes from the European Central Bank's last meeting that showed officials were considering dropping a pledge to accelerate bond purchases.

-In Japan, investor focus was on Japanese Government Bond yields after the 10-year bond yield rose to a five-month high of 0.105% early Friday, prompting to Bank of Japan to announce a fixed-rate bond-buying operation, which sent yield a bit lower.
+In Japan, the 10-year yield rose to a five-month high of 0.105% early Friday, prompting Bank of Japan to announce a fixed-rate bond-buying operation, which sent yields back down to around 0.086%.

-That effort was combined with the central bank increasing the amount of five-to-10-year JGBs it bought in its regular operation to Yen500 billion yen ($4.4 billion) from Yen450 billion earlier this week, in hopes of calming market jitters.

-In the commodities market, silver futures plunged as much as 10% early Friday morning before quickly reversing to recover nearly all the declines, suggesting that the move may have been caused by a trading error.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.1% in early trading Friday.

+In Asian stock markets, Japan's Nikkei Stock Average fell 0.3%, the lowest weekly finish since late May, while Hong Kong's Hang Seng Index was down 0.4%.

 Biman Mukherji contributed to this article.